 If you are projecting in 4K or even 8K, a projection screen with a canvas specifically designed for Ultra High Definition is an asset to reveal all the details of the movies during the projection.

-- See the guide: How far should you look at the screen?
+How far should you sit from the screen?